 The interim definition applies to the pilot programs directed through this Decision.
 As Air Products notes, SB 1075 (Skinner, 2022) requires CARB, in conjunction with the CPUC and the California Energy Commission (CEC), to provide policy recommendations regarding the use of hydrogen to help achieve California's climate, clean energy, and clean air objectives.
 One of the bill's requirements is to evaluate "the life-cycle greenhouse gas emissions from various forms of hydrogen, including green hydrogen production."
-As such, once the required evaluation is complete, the CPUC may consider whether modifications to the interim definition adopted by this Decision are merited and consider whether additional production restrictions (e.g., prohibiting the use of large hydro and/or biomethane derived from purpose-grown crops, as suggested by IEP) are merited.
+As air Products of the CARB, in conjunction with the CPUC and the California Energy Commission (CEC), to provide policy recommendations regarding the use of hydrogen to help achieve California's climate, clean energy, and clean air objectives.
+One of the bill's requirements is to evaluate "the life-cycle greenhouse gas emissions from various forms of hydrogen, including green hydrogen production."

-$^{^{89}}$ The legislature has considered establishing a definition for hydrogen, including through SB 1075, but has not yet elected to do so.
+&lt;sup>89 The legislature has considered establishing a definition for hydrogen, including through SB 1075, but has not yet elected to do so.